PrototypeZ/SaveState/README.md

 ## FAQ

-+ Q: Does SaveState supports Instant Run?
++ Q: Does SaveState support Instant Run?

   A: Yes，it's based on Transform API, so no problem。